suxinde2009/soundhelix/soundhelix/doc/README.txt

 standard Amiga audio hardware, AlgoMusic itself was very limited and inflexible.

+SoundHelix has a similar goal, but strives to remove most (if not all) of the limitations of AlgoMusic.
+Due to its nature as a framework, it is possible to plug-in own implementations of most components.

 SoundHelix is a Java rewrite from scratch which offers a whole lot of flexibility and customization capabilities.
 It is also a framework which allows other developers to easily write their own music creation